rajashri-patil/parvi_aassisnment_task/results/task3_power_budget.md

 pct of budget = (component mw / total mw) × 100 **yolo pct of budget = (512.0 / 596.5) × 100 = 85.8%**

-512.0mW out of 596.5mW total (BG96 idle case) means YOLO alone accounts for 85.8% of the whole budget.
+512.0mW out of 596.5mW total (BG96 idle case) means only YOLO accounts for 85.8% of the whole budget.
 Even BG96 at full LTE transmission (300mW) is barely over half of YOLO’s draw.